Sweet, juicy watermelon is one of summer’s most beloved treats.

-But watermelons are large and if you happen to get a less-than-stellar specimen, you’re stuck with a lot of lackluster fruit.
-Here’s everything you need to know to pick out a beautifully ripe watermelon, plus how to prep, store and enjoy it.
+But watermelons are large, heavy and if you happen to get a less-than-stellar specimen, you’re stuck with a lot of lackluster fruit.
+Here’s everything you need to know to pick out a beautifully ripe melon, plus how to prep, store and enjoy it in different ways.

 - If you knock on the underside of a ripe watermelon, it should sound hollow; under-ripe and over-ripe melons tend to sound dull.

 - How to tell if watermelons are ripe: A creamy yellow spot on the watermelon’s underside is a good sign of ripeness.
 It’s called the "field spot" and it's where the melon was resting on the ground.
 Darker field spots usually mean the melon spent more time ripening on the vine, while a white or non-existent field spot typically means under-ripe fruit.

 - Whole watermelons can be kept at room temperature for up to 10 days.
 Once cut, watermelon should be refrigerated in an airtight container, and will keep for 3-5 days.
 If you buy pre-cut melon in the store, it will probably last 2 or 3 days before the texture and color start to change.

 - If you're serving melon outside on a hot day, it's best to put it over ice to keep it nice and cool.

 - To cut a watermelon, use a large chef’s knife or a serrated knife to carefully cut off both ends, then cut the fruit in half crosswise.

 - Flip the watermelon halves so they sit flat on the cutting board.
 Following the curve of the watermelon, use vertical cuts to remove the rind then cut the melon crosswise into slices.

 - Arrange the slices so they sit flat on the cutting board then cut them into sticks or cubes.